InfinityVM/InfinityVM/clob/README.md

 ### Ensuring correctness of the state passed as input

-The zkVM program verifies that the `program_state` hashes to the same value as the state hash in `program_input`.
-But, this is still not fully secure since the CLOB server can provide any arbitrary value for `program_state` and just include the corresponding hash for this arbitrary state in `program_input`.
+The coprocessor verifies that the `state` hashes to the same value as `state_hash` signed by the CLOB server in the job request.
+But, this is still not fully secure since the CLOB server can provide any arbitrary value for `state` and just include the corresponding hash for this arbitrary state in `state_hash`.

 To solve this, we add logic in the CLOB contract to keep track of the state hash for each batch:
 ```solidity=